eijikominami/aws-cloudformation-templates/identity/README.md

 ### Installing the Active Directory administration tools

 After deploying this template, [install the Active Directory Administration Tools on Windows Server](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html#install_ad_tools_winserver).
 Next, switch the user to `DOMAIN\Admin` and [create users and groups](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups_create_user.html) with the **Active Directory Users and Computers tool**.

+### Storing Security Event Logs in Amazon CloudWatch Logs and Amazon S3

+To store domain controller security event logs in Amazon CloudWatch Logs and Amazon S3, you need to manually enable the log forwarding feature through the AWS Management Console.
+This configuration allows you to forward security events from your domain controllers for monitoring and audit purposes.